 Utilizing Stop-Loss Orders

-• Set Clear Exit Points: Determine the maximum loss you’re willing to tolerate for each position.
+- Set Clear Exit Points: Determine the maximum loss you’re willing to tolerate for each position, calculating the price markdown based on the target stock’s pre-announcement baseline fundamental value.

-• Automate Exits: Use stop-loss orders to automatically sell your position if the stock price falls to a predetermined level.
+- Automate Exits: Use stop-loss orders to automatically sell your position if a sudden negative regulatory milestone causes the stock price to fall to a predetermined structural floor.

 Employing Hedging Techniques